isomerpages/moe-palmviewpri/_palm-view-experience/E Arts PLVPS.md

 description: ""
 variant: markdown
 ---
-The E-Arts@PLVPS Microsite is going some updates.
+The E-Arts@PLVPS Microsite is undergoing some updates.

 Do check back soon!